 Contact Zahle municipality (+961 08 800252) (8 am to 2 pm)

 One of the oldest villages in Bekaa, it enchants hikers and adventurers with its caves.
 But before checking these out, take a look at the foundation walls, big stone blocks with carvings and inscriptions, which remain of a Roman temple.
 The caves, partially natural and partially man-made, are located just outside the town in the Wadi el-Habis, or Valley of the Hermit, as the villagers call it.
 With rock-cut sanctuaries from Roman and Byzantine times, they are numerous and full of history, and each can be explored or rappelled.
 At the base of the caves are cafes and terraces for visitors to rest.

 Visit anytime Southeast of Zahle

 Anjar represents one epoch and civilization, the Umayyad.
-It lies in the midst of the richest agricultural land in Lebanon and is strategically located at intersecting trade routes.
+It lies amid the richest agricultural land in Lebanon and is strategically located at intersecting trade routes.
 It is essentially the only example of an inland commercial center.
-Some monuments at the site have been restored and today it comprises of a Mosque, three palaces, a residential area and a public bath.
+Some monuments at the site have been restored, and today, it comprises a Mosque, three palaces, a residential area, and a public bath.